sqalli/GUQ-COSC1010/VarTypes.md

 Feel free to expand and customize this README.md file as needed to suit your specific documentation needs.
 ```

-Remember that Python's flexibility allows for creating custom classes and objects, so the list of possible variable types can go beyond the built-in types mentioned in this README.
+Remember that Python's flexibility allows for creating custom classes and objects, so the list of possible variable types can go beyond the built-in types mentioned in this file.
 Additionally, Python's standard library and third-party libraries provide even more data types and structures.